Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

       > * :warning: **IMPORTANT** :warning: This setup is intended only for demo purposes.
 The data is still accessible by the users of your subscription when opening the storage accounts, and data exfiltration is possible.
       > * Alternatively, you can try provisioning a sandbox where the silos storages are kept eyes-off by a private service endpoint, accessible only by the silo compute through a vnet.
 To try it out, use template file `mlops/bicep/vnet_publicip_sandbox_setup.bicep` instead.
 All the code samples below remains the same.
 Please check the header of that bicep file to understand its capabilities and limitations.
 To enable VNet Peering, set the `applyVNetPeering` parameter to `true`.
       > * By default, two computes are created for each silo to demonstrate how preprocessing, training, etc would work on various computes.
 Please set the `compute2` parameter to `false` if you wish to keep just one compute/silo.
+      > * Some regions don't have enough quota to provision GPU computes.
+Please look at the headers of the `bicep` script to change the `region`/`computeSKU`.

 ## Launch the demo experiment